Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

 - *Attributes (defining)*
   Defining attributes of the variant set.

-- *Attributes (differing)*
+- *Attributes (changeable)*
-  Differing attributes of the variant set.
+  Changeable attributes of the variant set.

 - *ID*
   Attribute set identification number.
 The ID number is automatically assigned by the system.